WFP Column: Learning Curve

 Part of this shift in educational models entails understanding the new skills required for young people entering 21st century society.
 Technological, collaborative, and interpersonal skills are becoming more and more vital as our civilization becomes more connected.
 “In our work with schools and school boards we’re seeing a greater shift towards project based learning, more collaboration and team-based teaching,” says Hasiuk.
 “So we’re trying to break out of the ‘box’ classroom, figuring out what 21st century work skills are and how to create spaces that support them.”

-There is a tendency to want to approach things in order in education, but when we use emergent and inquiry-based learning we can trust that topics, questions and curiosities will emerge, we may not know when or how, there’s a certain amount of trust that is needed, trust in the process and trust in the students excitement to learn,” says Lise Brown of these changes.
+“There is a tendency to want to approach things in order in education, but when we use emergent and inquiry-based learning we can trust that topics, questions and curiosities will emerge, we may not know when or how, there’s a certain amount of trust that is needed, trust in the process and trust in the students excitement to learn,” says Lise Brown of these changes.

 Today’s student has changed, too.
 New technologies and means of communication have created entirely new ways for young people to relate to the world and each other.
 There are new social pressures, and students may find themselves struggling in mainstream school systems.
 Learning disabilities and behavioral issues are being increasingly researched and understood, and they often require newer, more flexible solutions than those of the past century.

-People learn in all kinds of different ways, and experience life in different ways.
+“People learn in all kinds of different ways, and experience life in different ways.
 There is a growing body of research that shows that for many kids and teens the traditional classroom is not the best setting for learning, growing and evolving the social and analytical aptitude required to navigate life.” says Giesbrecht.

 “[At Momenta], we work with many students and families who are struggling within the mainstream school system in some way,” says Brown.
-“For example, a parent who has a child with challenging behaviours will reach out to us looking for an alternative to the school environment where their child can learn and build some of these skills in outdoor or therapeutic environments.
+“For example, a parent who has a child with challenging behaviours will reach out to us looking for an alternative to the school environment where their child can learn and build some of these skills in outdoor or therapeutic environments.”

 With a greater understanding of all these issues, educators and designers are adapting to furnish new learning environments.
-Contemporary classrooms may be designed as “labs,” with focus on experimentation and different functional zones for “wet and dry” or hands-on activities.
+Contemporary classrooms may be designed as “labs,” with a focus on experimentation and different functional zones for “wet and dry” or hands-on activities.
 Or they may be created as “design studios,” where the classrooms themselves become spaces to rethink how learning spaces function.

-“Some people will say, ‘you’re just doing open area,’” says Hasiuk of the trend toward more open, airy education spaces, but we definitely are not.
+“Some people will say, ‘you’re just doing open area,’” says Hasiuk of the trend toward more open, airy education spaces, “but we definitely are not.
 What we’re doing is providing more flexible learning environments for teachers and for kids, and more space for collaboration.”
 Beyond this, as more teachers embrace project-based learning and new styles of learning environments, students are spending more time outside classroom walls.
 “Our learning environment is the actual community.”

 Nelson MacInytre Collegiate was the first to embrace the project-based model as the standard method of instruction school-wide.
 Three times a year their “Weeks Without Walls” program releases students into the community to delve into careers and other interests.
 The Seven Oaks School Division’s MET Collegiate is another example of this new approach.
 Student learning is self-directed and involves a high level of engagement with the wider communities through field studies and mentors.
 In 2017, MET students participated in the On the Docks design competition, where experiences were created around the project to give students an opportunity to learn about the Alexander Docks from a variety of perspectives.